asimftp/WeatherForecast/README.md

-# Weather Wizard
+# Weather Forecast

-A React-based weather application optimized for GitHub Pages deployment.
-Get accurate weather forecasts for any location.
+A modern React weather application providing accurate forecasts for locations worldwide.
+Built with performance and user experience in mind.

 ## Features

-- Search for cities worldwide
+- Search for cities worldwide with autocomplete suggestions
-- View current weather conditions
+- View detailed current weather conditions
-- See 5-day weather forecast
+- See 5-day/3-hour weather forecasts
-- Recent search history
+- Dark and light theme support
+- Mobile-responsive design
-- Responsive design for all devices
+- Optimized caching for better performance
-- Optimized for GitHub Pages deployment
+- Deployed on GitHub Pages

 ## Technologies Used

-- React 18
+- React 18.3
 - TypeScript
-- Vite
+- Vite 6
-- React Query for data fetching
+- TanStack React Query for efficient data fetching and caching
 - Tailwind CSS for styling
 - Radix UI for accessible components
+- Wouter for lightweight routing
 - OpenWeatherMap API for weather data

 ## Getting Started